200-0K/snippets/trello/README.md

 ## 🐛 Troubleshooting

 ### Common Issues

+**"Expected a JavaScript module script but the server responded with a MIME type of 'text/plain'"**
+- This happens when using GitHub raw URLs directly
+- Solution: Use jsDelivr CDN instead: `https://cdn.jsdelivr.net/gh/200-0K/snippets@master/trello/index.js`
+- Alternative: Use raw.githack.com: `https://raw.githack.com/200-0K/snippets/master/trello/index.js`

 **"Unable to extract board ID from URL"**
 - Make sure you're on a Trello board page (not the dashboard)